AljoschaMeyer/valuable-value/README.md

 There are different encodings of values, suitable for different use cases:

 - The *human-readable encoding* is inefficient but nice for humans to work with.
-- The *compact encoding* is space-efficient and easy to parse for machines but not for humans.
+- The *compact encoding* is space-efficient and easy to parse for machines but not for humans
-- The *hybrid encoding* admits both human-readable and compact representations.
 - The *canonic encoding* guarantees a one-to-one mapping between codes and values.

 In the following, a *string* refers to an array whose entries are integers between `0` and `255`, and a *set* refers to a map that maps all its keys to `nil`.
 Both of these get more compact and easy to write encodings.